Horrorcore: Origins

 LA Weekly listed Jimmy Spicer's 1980 single "Adventures of Super Rhyme" as the first example of "proto-horrorcore", due to a lengthy segment of the song in which Spicer recounts his experience of meeting Dracula.
 The group Dr. Jeckyll and Mr. Hyde specialized in horror-themed music.
 Dana Dane's song "Nightmares" related a frightening narrative.

 Since 1986, Ganxsta N.I.P. has performed horror-themed lyrics that he has described as "Psycho Rap", but he was not commonly considered to be horrorcore until the term came into mainstream prominence.
 Ganxsta N.I.P. has written lyrics for other groups, including Geto Boys, who were also an influence on the early horrorcore sound.

 In 1988, DJ Jazzy Jeff & The Fresh Prince released "A Nightmare on My Street", which described an encounter with Freddy Krueger, and the Fat Boys recorded the similarly themed "Are You Ready for Freddy" for the film A Nightmare on Elm Street 4: The Dream Master and its soundtrack.
-1988 is also the year Insane Poetry (at the time called His Majesti) released "Armed & Dangerous", followed by their debut single as Insane Poetry, "Twelve Strokes Till Midnight", one of the first examples of music specifically made to be horrorcore.
+1988 is also the year His Majesti (Shakespeare the One Man Riot and Drew Roc aka Insane Poetry) released "Armed & Dangerous", followed by their debut single "Twelve Strokes Till Midnight", one of the first examples of music specifically made to be horrorcore.
 The following year saw the release of Boomin' Words from Hell, the debut album of Detroit-based rapper Esham, who would become particularly influential on Midwest horrorcore (though he rejects the term, preferring "acid rap").

 Although Kool Keith claimed to have "invented horrorcore", the first use of the term appeared on the group KMC's 1991 album Three Men With the Power of Ten.
-Nonetheless, Kool Keith brought significant attention to horror-influenced hip hop with his lyrical content as a part of the Ultramagnetic MC's and his 1996 debut solo album, Dr. Octagonecologyst.
+Nonetheless, Kool Keith brought significant attention to horror-influenced hip-hop with his lyrical content as a part of the Ultramagnetic MC's and his 1996 debut solo album, Dr. Octagonecologyst.

 In 2024, writers at Complex described Nas' 1994, debut studio album, Illmatic, as "shocking, borderline horrorcore (before horrorcore was a genre)".
 The album showcased Nas's early-'90s style of rap and was credited with generating significant hype for the MC.